How to File 1099 MISC for Independent Contractor

 3. Never fail to send the forms to independent contractors before the deadline.

-4. If you are e-Filing 1099s directly to IRS, then no need to prepare 1096 forms.
+4. If you are e-filing 1099s directly to the IRS, then no need to prepare 1096 forms.

-6. Never use the free version of 1099 MISC Forms available on the internet.
+6. Never use the free version of 1099-MISC Forms available on the internet.
 They are not accepted and processed by the IRS.